African Travels: 1996-2011 — Sixteen trips thru’ southern African

 - Giraffe.
 Very elegant animals and a joy to watch moving.

 - Zebra.
-Found in abundance, maybe in part because they are not edible for humans.
+Found in abundance, maybe in part because they are not edible for human consumption.

 - Africa’s “deer”.
 Name given by American friend!
 Now all are raised on numerous animal farms throughout southern Africa as well as the main animals in game parks.